(214) 390-7947 (Overseas Callers)

 How can I communicate with my family from Ecuador?

-You can use the free Wi-Fi to talk to your family and friends via Skype, Facebook or Gmail.
+You can use the free Wi-Fi to talk to your family and friends via Teams, Facebook or Gmail.
 You can also use the local phones or buy a local SIM card and contact them in this way at any time you choose.

 Can I use my phone?